GnarlyLosche/Capstone_Project/README.md

 Image of Final Model Performance after Transfer Learning

-Image of COnfusion Matrix from final Model
+Image of Confusion Matrix from final Model

 With the creation of an unseen test set composed of exclusively AffectNet Images, I found that fear and disgust were completely ignored in my model's predictions on the test set.
 This may be due to the size of classified fear and disgust images in my training and validation datasets, but is indicative of a model that was not trained effectively.